Debbie Kruger

 (Yep, you can hear this promo, too.
 Click the logo.)

-Even better - check out this fantastic clip!
+Even better - check out yet another fantastic video clip!

 This 2SM online shrine became just a bit more famous in March 2004 when I was interviewed for The Guide.
 Click here to see a copy of the article.